medikoo/npm-cross-link/README.md

 #### `toBeCopiedDependencies`

 Optional.
-Eventual list of non maintained dependencies that in all cases should be copied into `node_modules` and not linked to global installation.
+Eventual list of non maintained dependencies that in all cases should be copied into `node_modules` and not linked to cache

 [build-image]: https://github.com/medikoo/npm-cross-link/workflows/Integrate/badge.svg
 [build-url]: https://github.com/medikoo/npm-cross-link/actions?query=workflow%3AIntegrate